-The society's business activities, its current financial position net assets of £972k (2022: £982k) and factors likely to affect its future activity are set out within the Directors' Report.
-The society made a loss in the current year of £10k (2022: £63k profit).
-The profits in the prior year were due to the sale of two caretakers' flats.
-The society is supported by an intra-group loan agreement of £900k (2022: £900k) which provides adequate resources to planned operational activities.
-The society has a long-term business plan which shows that it can service its intra-group loan.
+The Society's business activities, its current financial position net assets of £32k (2023: £972k) and factors likely to affect its future activity are set out within the Directors' Report.
+The society made a loss in the current year of £940k (2023: £10k Loss).
+The society is supported by an intra-group loan agreement of £900k (2023: £900k) which provides adequate resources to plan operational activities.
+The Society has a long-term business plan which shows that it can service its intra-group loan.